j-ew-s/study-dotnet-redis-cache/README.md

 ```cs
  private readonly DistributedCacheEntryOptions _cacheOptions;
 ```
 then set it on constructor to the appropriated value.
-For this tutorial, I am setting it to 1 minute.
+For this tutorial, I am setting it to 1 minute :
 ```cs
  _cacheOptions = new DistributedCacheEntryOptions()
 {
     AbsoluteExpirationRelativeToNow = (DateTime.Now.AddMinutes(1) - DateTime.Now)
 };
 ```
-... and then, add this option to SetStringAsync
+... and then, add this option to SetStringAsync :
 ```cs
   await _distributedCache.SetStringAsync(_cacheKey, cachedData, _cacheOptions);
 ```